albertoivo/docker-fullstacknd/README.md

 3. Run `docker-compose up`

-That's it!
-You already have container with a postgreSQL with user=vangrant, and a database=news populated with thousands of registers.
+It ay take a while the first time because it will download an PostgreSQL image.
+But that's all!
+You will have a postgreSQL container with user=vagrant and a database=news populated with thousands of registers.

 ## To STOP: